 - Fertilome F-Stop

-Can I completely rid my lawn of NRS?
+Can I completely rid my lawn of Necrotic Ring Spot?

 Unfortunately, treatment for NRS is not once and done.
 It’s a continuous, watchful, year-after-year process.
 However, improving soil health and lawn care practices does help significantly.

-Fungicide applications will generally be most effective if you make multiple applications and vary the fungicide you use.
+Ring to Green and fungicide applications will generally be most effective if you make multiple applications and vary the product you use.
 Focus on spring and fall when the fungus is active.
 Fungicides that control NRS include Myclobutanil, Fenarimol, Propiconazole and Thiophanate methyl.
 Remember to lightly water the fungicide into the turf.

 Good cultural practices like mowing and watering will make a difference in dealing with NRS.
 Water the affected areas lightly and regularly — the opposite of what you would normally do.
 The height setting on your lawn mower should be set between 2.5 and 3.5 inches.

 Use a balanced blend of N, P & K (Nitrogen, Phosphorus & Potassium).
 Don’t make it too “hot,” use slow release nitrogen sources and avoid applications that will cause rapid top growth.